kampaitees/Linear-Regression/README.md

-**So suppose you want to sell your house and you want to predict the price of your house based on the size of the house then you can easily predict the price of a house using Simple Linear Regression.**
+**So suppose you want to sell your house and you want to predict the price of your house based on the size of the house then you can easily predict the price of a house using *Simple Linear Regression*.**